 Pandanon is part of Bohol and has almost 2,ooo residents.
 If you’re from Cebu, the only possible way to get there is to charter a boat from Hadsan in Mactan.
 Boat rental ranges from 2k-8k depending on its capacity.
 This includes a visit to Talima and Nalusuan where you can go snorkeling.
 Continue reading →

 Who would not want a taste of Amsterdam?
 Yes, you read it correctly.
 A mini Amsterdam located in Sirao, Cebu City.
-I was amazed with the awe-inspiring beauty of nature shared by a friend on social media and I found out that it was just few minutes away from the city.
+I was amazed by the awe-inspiring beauty of nature shared by a friend on social media and I found out that it was just a few minutes away from the city.
 So together with my friends, we went to Sirao.
 At first, we were hesitant because we heard that it will be harvested on that same day.
 But there’s no harm in trying, they said.:) After few minutes of travel, we arrived in the place and saw the 5000sq meters celosia farm.
 Entrance fee is P20 and you can picture all you want.
 And please..be careful not to step on the flowers.